 Our exotic finishes are some of our most beautiful and unique finishes that we offer here at The Furniture Guild.
 They are sourced from things like reclaimed rail road ties and exotic woods that make them special and down right stunning.
 However, due to their exotic nature, these finishes need to be carefully considered before you decide to put one on your vanity.
-There are things like color variation, grain patter and texture, and other oddities like naturally occurring splits and cracks.
+There are things like color variation, grain patter and texture, and other oddities like naturally occurring splits and cracks that need to be taken into account before choosing one of these gorgeous finishes.

 To help you understand the nature of these finishes so you can make an informed decision, we’ve broken down all seven of our exotic finishes to explain what makes them unique and provided pictures so you can see how they will look on your vanity.
 To begin with, we’re starting with one of our most unique finishes, Rosewood.